 We concentrate on core skills in our magazine and at conferences.
-Since our knowledge in midwifery is expanding constantly, it is Midwifery Today’s goal to bring these new and old ideas to you so you have many ideas that can work into your knowledge base and decision making.
+Because our knowledge in midwifery is expanding constantly, Midwifery Today’s goal is to to bring these new and old ideas to you so you have many ideas that can work into your knowledge base and decision making.

 Another core skill involves knowing when to transfer care; this is tied in directly to knowing your limits.
 This can also be lifesaving.
 Some babies need more help to be born.
 Some need a cesarean to save their life or their mother’s life.
 Though there is a cesarean epidemic, some babies still must be born that way.
 The ability to know when to transport is key to a homebirth midwife’s skill set.
 This requires knowing a lot about birth.
 Again, experience is the best teacher here.